 Image by Zupo

-In December of 2022, Google updated its well-known quality rater guidelines E.A.T guidelines with an additional E for 'Experience'.
+In December 2022, Google updated its well-known quality rater guidelines, the E.A.T. guidelines, with an additional E for 'Experience'.

-Google puts extra weight into these topics, combining them with E.E.A.T guidelines to determine the content's accuracy and value and its creator's reputation.
+Google weighs these topics heavily, combining them with E.E.A.T guidelines to determine the content's accuracy, value, and creator's reputation.

-If you leave it up to AI, you’re bound to take a hit in the rankings that will be hard to recover from.
+If you leave it up to AI, you’re bound to take a hit in the rankings, which will be hard to recover from.

-But instead of taking my word it, I asked ChatGPT what it thought about the content it creates in relation to E.E.A.T and here is what it said:
+But instead of taking my word for it, I asked ChatGPT what it thought about the content it creates in relation to E.E.A.T, and here is what it said:

 As helpful as AI is for content creation, there are certain limitations to keep in mind.
 For example,